TypeAI-dev/typeai/README.md

 // Transparently handle any LLM calls to your function.
 // handleToolUse() returns OpenAI's final response after
-// any/all function calls have been completed const responseData = await handleToolUse(openai, messages, responseWithFnUse.data)
+// any/all function calls have been completed const responseData = await handleToolUse(openai, messages, request, responseWithFnUse.data)
 const result = responseData?.choices[0].message

 /*